craigcolesshopify/wudio/README.md

 An exercise in creating a react / babel / koa / webpack app from scratch

 ## Blog
+***July 9, 2018***
+Added web audio tone generator, thinking I need to abstract the audio engine out of a React component into it's own plain javascript class.
+Used render prop to pass down synth engine methods to control components, but also thinking I this will be easier if I use the context API.

 ***July 7, 2018***

 Added simple callback mechanism so that each synth component can control independant values in the **soon to be built** audio engine.
 This establishes a highly modular approach and separates the look and feel from the actual audio generation.